Andrew Vaughn Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.49 team ERA that ranks sixth across all MLB pitching staffs.
+- The Twins have the fourth-ranked team ERA across all league pitching staffs (3.43).

-- The Twins allow the seventh-fewest home runs in baseball (27 total, 0.9 per game).
+- Twins pitchers combine to give up the seventh-fewest home runs in baseball (28 total, 0.9 per game).

-- The Twins will send Ryan (5-0) to the mound for his sixth start of the season.
-He is 5-0 with a 2.81 ERA and 36 strikeouts through 32 2/3 innings pitched.
+- Varland (0-0) gets the start for the Twins, his second of the season.

-- The right-hander last pitched on Tuesday against the New York Yankees, when he tossed seven innings, allowing one earned run while giving up seven hits.
+- The righty last appeared on Friday, April 14 against the New York Yankees, when he tossed six innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.